seisflows.system.slurm

 the system-dependent portion of a submit call

-The run call defines the SBATCH header which is used to run tasks during an executing workflow.
+The run call defines the SBATCH call which is used to run tasks during an executing workflow.
 Like the submit call its arguments are dictated by the given system.
 Run calls are modified and called by the run function

 str